elixirschool/elixirschool/pl/lessons/advanced/protocols.md

 end
 ```

-Here we've defined our protocol and it's expected method, `to_atom/1`, along with implementations for a few types.
+Here we've defined our protocol and it's expected function, `to_atom/1`, along with implementations for a few types.
 Now that we have our protocol, let's put it to use in IEx:

 ```elixir